the-link2012/spawner_tweaker/README.md

 This datapack currently works from 1.21.2-1.21.4.
 For legacy versions, view branches on the repository.<br>
 ## How To Use
 Look at a spawner with a spawner in your hand to open its settings & info.
-Right or left click to modify values, shift right or left click to scroll through the menu.
+Right or left click to modify values, shift right or left click to scroll through the menu. t

-Holding down the sneak key (SHIFT) allows placing spawners without pulling up the tweaking menu.
+Holding down shift allows placing spawners without pulling up the tweaking menu.
 Looking at a new spawner while tweaking for a full second will switch the selection.
-Selecting another spawner while holding the sneak key will allow you to select mutltiple spawners to edit at once.
+Selecting another spawner while holding sift will allow you to select mutltiple spawners to edit at once.

 Any spawner you interact with will be registered.
 You can prime all registered spawners using `/trigger prime_spawners set <ticks>` This works accross dimensions.